 In accordance with the Periodic Maintenance Chart, inspect the brakes for wear.
-For each front and rear disc brake caliper, if the thickness of either pad is less than 1 mm (0.04 in.), replace both pads in the caliper as a set.
+For the front disc brake caliper, if the thickness of either pad is less than 1 mm (0.04 in.), replace both pads in the caliper as a set.
 Pad replacement should be done by an authorized Kawasaki dealer.